nagasudhirpulla/taming_python/blog/skills/logging.md

 In this post we will learn how to perform logging in python programs

 ## Why logging
-* Logging is important for observability of the application performance and security
+* Logging can help to achieve observability of the performance and security of the application
+* Errors can be debugged easy by looking at generated logs
+* Evolution of the application state can be easily

 ### Main Code